 HOKA ONE ONE Tor Ultra HI - Women's

-Judging only by looks, the HOKA ONE ONE Tor Ultra - Women's stands out from the pack with its oversized sole and funky graphic design.
+Judging only by looks, the HOKA ONE ONE Tor Ultra stands out from the pack with its oversized sole and funky graphic design.
 We soon found out that it stands out in hiking performance as well.
-The Tor Ultra takes our Editors' Choice award of 2017 for offering almost everything a hiker could want; stability, support, low weight, waterproofness, and a revolutionary new design that promotes foot comfort to an extreme.
+We've given the Tor Ultra our Editors' Choice award for offering almost everything a hiker could want; stability, support, low weight, waterproofness, and a revolutionary new design that promotes foot comfort to an extreme.
 Don't be intimidated by this new look and approach, as it will keep your feet comfortable all day and virtually need no break-in period.
 Our reviewers with wide and narrow feet all found this boot accommodating.
 Hailing from France, HOKA ONE ONE has been producing running shoes since 2010, and they have applied their successes in technology from that category to hiking specific boots very effectively.
-For a decreased $170, check out the similar, mid-rise HOKA ONE ONE Tor Tech Mid Women's.

-Read full review: HOKA ONE ONE Tor Ultra - Women's
+Read review: HOKA ONE ONE Tor Ultra - Women's

 Best Bang for the Buck